Hyppothalamus/Hyppothalamus/README.md

 ### Hi there 👋

-I am Kasper Haepers, a Flemish student who loves to code.
+I am Kasper Haepers, a Flemish student who loves to code and learn new challenging code related stuff.

 ### 🔭 I’m currently working on
 - [CaloriMod](https://calorimod.com)